 Erica is passionate about creating and adapting physical environments to improve quality of life for all individuals and the positive impact architecture has on the community.

-Erica joined the Wheeler Kearns team in 2017 and previously worked at Booth Hansen.
-While at Booth Hansen, Erica was the Project Architect of 61 E. Banks, an eight story multifamily project in Chicago’s Gold Coast neighborhood and a new single-family residence in New Buffalo, Michigan.
+Erica previously worked at Booth Hansen in Chicago where she was the Project Architect of 61 E. Banks, an eight story multifamily project in Chicago’s Gold Coast neighborhood and a new single-family residence in New Buffalo, Michigan.

 Erica has served as co-director of outreach and a project leader for Open Architecture Collaborative Chicago (formerly Architecture for Humanity Chicago) for over four years.
 She is also involved with the local Chicago AIA and has participated in Bridge and TransFORM.
-She is a licensed architect in Illinois and lives in Chicago’s Wicker Park neighborhood.
+She is a licensed architect in Illinois and lives in Oak Park with her husband and corgi.